hparra/aio-app-ts-test/README.md

  ›   ]
  ```

- i  needeed to change `module` and `moduleResolution` to "nodenext"
+I needeed to change `module` and `moduleResolution` in tsconfig to "nodenext".

 #### typescript dependencies

-What if I add a typescript file that is importe?
+What if I add a typescript file that is imported?

 ```txt
  ›   Error: action build failed, webpack compilation errors: